 1. Your website is too new

-If your site is brand new, it’s beneficial to submit a sitemap to Google’s Search Console.
+If your site is brand new, submitting a sitemap to Google’s Search Console is beneficial.
 Set up Google Search Console here: https://search.google.com/search-console/about

 2. Your website is slow

 Google looks at a variety of aspects when it comes to ranking your website.
 One of those is the speed of your site and how quickly the pages load.

 You can check how Google views your website using their PageSpeed tool here: https://developers.google.com/speed/pagespeed/insights/

 The tool will let you know which areas need improvement, and you’ll likely need a web developer or graphic designer to help you with certain aspects of your website’s optimization.

 Organic rankings are big business.
 Companies spend a lot of money on SEO specialists to get their website ranking well on Google.
 If you’re in a competitive market and haven’t been paying attention to SEO, your competitors will likely have a head start on you.

 4. Search engine crawlers can’t see your website